The Bianchi family winery was founded in 1928 by Italian immigrant Valentin Bianchi...

 Grapes for this wine came from the Doña Elsa vineyard in the village of Rama Caída in San Rafael, Mendoza, around 760m above sea level.
 One of the coolest areas in San Rafael, the soil in Rama Caída is of sandy calcareous composition and alluvial origins.

-The classic Malbec aromas of ripe plum and violets are evident on the nose, with hints of vanilla.
+Hints of vanilla complement ripe plum and violet aromas in a classic Malbec bouquet.
 Combining a rich, weighty mouthfeel with a soft silkiness and a pleasing fruit character, this wine ends with a persistent, aromatic finish.

 |Region||San Rafael, Mendoza|

 Liberty Wines customers can order this wine directly from us.